ursinusgraphics/Modules/_pages/Module6_2DMatrices/exercise-matrices3.md

   prev: "./Video3"
   next: "./Video4"
   points: 1
-  instructions: "<p>Find two matrices that do not commute; that is, that give a different result if you apply them in a different order.
-Please use the widget below to input your matrix and experiment, and when you believe you have the answer, enter your netid and the check/submit button below</p><div id = \"matrixdisplay\"></div>"
+  instructions: "<p>Find two matrices that do not commute; that is, construct a matrix A and a matrix B so that B(Ax) is not the same as A(Bx).
+Please use the widget below to input your matrices and experiment, and when you believe you have the answer, enter your netid and the check/submit button below</p><div id = \"matrixdisplay\"></div>"
   goals:
     - Discover a counter example for the commutativity of matrix multiplication